US Boat Registration

 3 years registration.
 Title required.
 Boater education required.

 3 calendar years registration.
-No title required.
+Title required.
 Boater education required.

 3 years registration.
 Title required.
 Boater education required.